awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 0 issue "ca.example.net"
 ```

-For information about how to authorize AWS Certificate Manager to issue a certificate, see [Configure a CAA Record](https://docs.aws.amazon.com/acm/latest/userguide/setup-caa.html) in the *AWS Certificate Manager User Guide*\.
+For information about how to authorize AWS Certificate Manager to issue a certificate, see [Configure a CAA record](https://docs.aws.amazon.com/acm/latest/userguide/setup-caa.html) in the *AWS Certificate Manager User Guide*\.

-### Authorize a CA to Issue a Wildcard Certificate for a Domain or Subdomain<a name="CAAFormat-issue-wild"></a>
+### Authorize a CA to issue a wildcard certificate for a domain or subdomain<a name="CAAFormat-issue-wild"></a>

 To authorize a CA to issue a wildcard certificate for a domain or subdomain, create a record that has the same name as the domain or subdomain, and specify the following settings\.
 A wildcard certificate applies to the domain or subdomain and all of its subdomains\.
 + **flags** – `0`